Leslie, Fife: History

 prominent in Scottish affairs.
 John Leslie, the then Earl of Rothes, was awarded the title of Lord High Chancellor to Charles II in 1667 and then became known as the Duke of Rothes in 1680.
-Leslie House was built for the Duke of Rothes between 1667 and 1674 and this became the seat of the Rothes family.
+Leslie House was built for the Duke of Rothes between 1667 and 1674 and this became the seat of his heirs, and is still today the seat of the Lordship of Leslie in the Baronage of Scotland.

-The main industry was paper making, in the form of what was known as Fettykil Paper Mill, operated by Smith Anderson, which continued into the 21st.century.
+The main industry was paper making, in the form of what was known as Fettykil Paper Mill, operated by Smith Anderson, which continued into the 21st century.
 Transport of raw materials was largely by rail, as the factory was rail-linked by the Leslie Railway.
 Raw materials were brought in and finished product dispatched - even as late as the mid-1960s - by steam-hauled branch goods services.

-The town is a key destination on the Fife Pilgrim Way- a historic walking route for pilgrims making their way to St Andrews.
+The town is a key destination on the Fife Pilgrim Way, a historic walking route for pilgrims making their way to St Andrews.

 Sport

 The village has its own 9-hole golf course and a public park to the north.

 Leslie Hearts play in the Kingdom of Fife Amateur Football Association's Championship, based at Quarry Park.